 The new zooming, videoconferencing mode raises many questions, the most frequent is how do we engage learners in this online synchronous mode.
 Building on the constructivists’ theories of how we learn, the tips in Chapters 6 to 11 provide almost boundless number of ideas for engaging learners by leveraging learner curiosity and providing choice, independence and customizing strategies.

 Chapters 1 – 5 provide a snapshot on pedagogical theories and theorists, core learning principles, best practices for teaching online, four phases of a course, and best uses of technology.

 Who will really like this book?

 The earlier editions of this book have been very popular among individual faculty as a self-help guide for teaching in the unfamiliar online environment.
-It has also been adapted as a resource for many different types of faculty development programs: intensive workshops, summer book clubs, consulting on course and program design and certification programs.
+This book has also been adapted as a resource for many different types of faculty development programs: intensive workshops, summer book clubs, and for consulting on course and program design and certification programs.